GEOS-ESM/GEOSldas/doc/README.MetForcing_and_BCS.md

 Description:
 ---------------
-Information about met forcing and boundary conditions for GEOSldas.
+Information about surface meteorological forcing and boundary conditions for GEOSldas.

 Author:
 ---------------